Person holding a sore heel needing heel pain - plantar fasciitis treatment

 2. A calf stretch

 Where a lot of people go wrong with stretches is they stretch for 15 seconds and think: done!
 This doesn’t work, because our body has something called a stretch reflex.
 When we stretch, our body contracts against it to make sure the muscle doesn’t get hurt.
 You have to get past this before a stretch will work.
-So I suggest holding this stretch for 2 minutes.
-Over that time you will notice you can get further and further while staying in the uncomfortable zone.
-Again do this stretch at least once a day.
+So I suggest holding this stretch for at least 1 minute, however, 2 minutes is best.
+Remember – stretching should NOT be painful – stretch to the point of strain – NOT PAIN.
+Over time you will notice stretching, flexibility and movement should improve.

 Looking for an Adelaide Podiatrist near Burnside or Woodville?